 - See how Cawthron science has allowed for huge industry advancements.

-Every year Cawthron opens its doors to the public and provides presentations, tours of the laboratory and research facilities, and displays for the public.
+Cawthron regularly opens its doors to the public and provides presentations, tours of the laboratory and research facilities, and displays for the public.
 Scientists representing Cawthron's wide range of research disciplines share their knowledge and explain their work.

 "Right now it's an exciting time at Cawthron and we're looking forward to sharing our research with the community," Cawthron Institute Chief Executive, Professor Charles Eason, says.
 "These open days are a fantastic way to connect with our community and allow people to see some of the world-leading science happening in their own backyard."